nukleros/guestbook-app-ref-implementation-for-operator-builder/README.md

 You should now see the guestbook application get deployed into your cluster.

-Please reference the [operator-builder](https://github.com/nukleros/operator-builder) for all the details on building operators.
+Please reference the [operator-builder](https://github.com/nukleros/operator-builder) documentation for all the details on building more complex operators.